Updated July 12, 2018

 Middlebelt Road, 10 Mile Road to 14 Mile Road (Consumers Energy)

 According to the Road Commission for Oakland County and Consumers Energy, this gas line maintenance and replacement project is scheduled to continue into the fall.
 Work will be completed with shoulder closures and lane closures under flag control for much of the project; however, a full closure of Middlebelt Road over I-696 will be required to complete the work.
-This closure is expected to take place no earlier than June 15 (after school lets out for summer vacation) and to continue for approximately eight weeks.
+This closure is currently in place and expected to continue until late August.

 For information about Road Commission for Oakland County projects, visit the RCOC website at http://www.rcocweb.org, and then check press releases and/or the real time traffic map.